Japan quake survivors face freezing rain, threat of landslides | Science-Environment

 "Even those who narrowly escaped death can't survive without food and water," said Masuhiro Izumiya, the mayor of Suzu.
 "We haven't received a single loaf of bread."
 Shigeru Sakaguchi, mayor of Wajima city, said he was grateful for the government's efforts but had received only 2,000 meals for some 10,000 evacuees so far.

-"Some people are very cold because there are areas that have no access to electricity and therefore heating," he said.
+"We provided assistance for the East Japan and Kumamoto earthquakes, but compared to other disasters the road situation into Wajima is very bad and I feel it's slower than usual for assistance to arrive," said Shunsaku Kohriki, a worker for the Tokushukai Medical Assistance Team.
 Many roads were severed and several areas outside of the city centre could only be reached by helicopter, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)